 Where to Stay in Madrid: Complete Guide for First Timers

-Planning a trip to Madrid and not sure where to stay (or how to even decide)?
-You’re in the right place!
-We LOVE Madrid – it’s our favorite Spanish city – and we’re here use our experiences exploring Madrid to break the city down into neighborhoods and help you figure out the best place to stay for your particular travel style and budget.
+It’s our favorite of the major Spanish cities – though we do love Barcelona and Sevilla too – and we’re here to use our experiences exploring Madrid to break the city down into neighborhoods to help you figure out the best place to stay for your particular travel style and budget.

-A few years later, I (Matt here, the main voice in this corner of the internet) made a return trip to Madrid in the spring of 2024 to dive deeper into Madrid’s culture, history, and (gluten free) food scene, which cemented its place as one of my favorite cities in Europe.
+We have now been to Madrid a few times over the past five years to dive deeper into Madrid’s culture, history, and (gluten free) food scene, which has cemented its place as one of our favorite cities in Europe.

 There’s something special about Madrid that other big European cities lack, and I think it has to do with the fact that many tourists overlook Madrid in favor of other parts of Spain, skipping it between Sevilla and Barcelona or spending just a day in Madrid to break up the train journey.